IBM/tjbot-sports-buddy/README.md

 # WARNING: This repository is no longer maintained :warning:

 > This repository will not be updated.
 The repository will be kept available in read-only mode.
-Refer to https://github.com/IBM/sms-spam-filter-using-hortonworks for a similar example.

 # Build a TJBot using Watson Services to talk about sports